Skip to contents

 For further details see Grose et al. 2023

-Possible options for Shared Socio-economic Pathways (SSP) and equivalent Representative Concentration Pathways (RCP) with expected temperature increase range:
+Possible options for SSPs (Shared Socio-economic Pathways) and equivalent Representative Concentration Pathways (RCP) with expected temperature increase range:

 • ssp126 - Sustainability (RCP2.6; 1.0-1.8°C)